rrodrigosilva/rrodrigosilva/README.md

 - 👋 Hi, I’m Rodrigo
-- 👀 I’m interested in learning programming, frontend abd backend
+- 👀 I’m interested in learning programming, frontend and backend
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript from the CourseCareers Software Development course :)
 - 📫 How to reach me: rdg.ca@icloud.com
 - ⚡ Fun fact: I'm also a drummer and motorsport addicted kkk